Student Loan Forgiveness Update (October 2022)

-The application for forgiveness is set to go live in early October 2022 and remain available until December 31, 2023.
+The application for forgiveness is live and will remain available until December 31, 2023.
 The Department of Education recommends applying by November 15th in order to obtain forgiveness prior to the end of the payment pause on January 1, 2023.

 Payment Pause Extended